riad-edu-pk/riad-edu-pk.github.io/_courses/textile-and-fashion-diploma.md

 ---
-title: Advanced Certificate in Textile & Fashion Design
+title: Diploma in Textile & Fashion Design
-category: Photoshop
 teacher: Rameez Jabbar
-duration: Six Months
+duration: Two Years
 description: The course is divided into two interlinked disciplines of design that are Fashion and Textile

 layout: course